jejaquez/jejaquez/README.md

 #### Designated Agent

 Notification of alleged infringement should be sent to our designated agent.
-Upon receipt of notification of claimed infringement, we will follow the procedures to comply with the DMCA.
+The DMCA requires that notices of alleged infringement include specific information.
+Please provide the following information:

+1. A signature of the person authorized to act on behalf of the owner of the copyright interest;
+2. A description of the copyrighted work that You claim has been infringed upon;
+3. A description of where the material that You claim is infringing is located on the Site;
+4. Your address, telephone number, and e-mail address;
+5. A statement by You that You have a good-faith belief that the disputed use has not been authorized; and
+6. A statement by You, made under penalty of perjury, that the information in Your notice is accurate and that You are the copyright owner or authorized to act on the copyright owner's behalf.

+Please send the notification under the DMCA of alleged infringement to this address:

 Legal Department<br />
 Mageni Security LLC<br />